-Happy Camp
+Happy Camp:

 Water in Happy Camp is supplied by the Happy Camp Community Services district who has had a good working relationship with the Karuk Tribe.
-Water is drawn from Elk Creek and treated with UV or light radiation as well as chemical treatment, and crosses into town via a pipeline crossing the Klamath River at Indian creek.
+Water is drawn from Elk Creek treated with UV or light radiation and also chemical treatment and crosses into town via a pipeline crossing the Klamath River at Indian creek.
 Currently there is a 1 million gallon holding tank for the community up Elk Creek.
 As with the Orleans system, fire hydrants hook into the drinking water supply.
 As with Perch Creek in Orleans, a fire in Elk Creek would threaten the Happy Camp water supply for an extended time period.